feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     X_transformed = transformer.fit_transform(X)

-:class:`DropHighPSIFeatures()` is called in such a way that the base dataframe used in the calculation of the PSI values contains all observations with `var_1` lower or equal to 0.5.
-The test dataframe contains all other values.
+:class:`DropHighPSIFeatures()` is called in such a way that the base dataframe used in the calculation of the PSI values contains all rows with `var_1` lower or equal to 0.5.
+The test dataframe contains all other rows.

 This is shown by inspecting the dataframe using the `split_dataframe` method.